MOHS Skin Cancer Surgery

 Before and After Surgery

 Mohs Micrographic Surgery is performed on an outpatient basis in one of our surgery suites with a local anesthetic administered by the tumor.
-Surgery usually begins early in the morning and is finished within several hours.
-However, if the tumor is extensive it may require most of the day.
+Before and after Mohs skin cancer surgery results show that surgery usually begins early in the morning and is completed within several hours.
+However, if the tumor is extensive, it may require most of the day.

 The laboratory preparation and examination under the microscope, all performed in our onsite laboratory, are the most time consuming parts of the procedure.
 While waiting for the lab results, a temporary dressing is applied.